Red Hat, CentOS, Fedora, and Amazon Linux (.rpm)

 Java prerequisites

-If you wish to use a non-default JDK, it must be installed prior to starting the Neo4j installation.
-Otherwise your package manager will install the default java distribution for your operating system, usually OpenJDK.
+If you want to use a non-default JDK, it must be installed before starting the Neo4j installation.
+Otherwise, your package manager will install the default Java distribution for your operating system, usually OpenJDK.

 Installation instructions can be found on the manufacturer’s website: